TheArturthur/CoppermindScraper/Cosmere/Sigzil.md

 Shortly after, Ishar fled through another perpendicularity into [[Shadesmar\|Shadesmar]].
 Sigzil and the others waited in the sky above the camp, then descended again when it seemed obvious that Ishar was not immediately coming back.
 They poked through the Herald's tent among several odd corpses covered in sheets, and Sigzil found a ledger detailing his experiments: records recounting how long each [[Spren\|spren]] had lived in the body the Herald had created for it in the [[Physical Realm\|Physical Realm]].
 Appalled, the group fled back to their camp in Emul.

 ### Skybreaker
 At some point after the True Desolation, Sigzil had his bond with his honorspren broken.
-Some time after this, he became a Skybreaker, bonding to a [[Highspren\|highspren]] named [[Auxiliary\|Auxiliary]].
+Some time after this, he became a Skybreaker, bonding a [[Highspren\|highspren]] named [[Auxiliary\|Auxiliary]].
 He managed to swear up to the Fourth Ideal.

 ### Dawnshard and the Night Brigade
 At an unknown point, Hoid offered Sigzil a Dawnshard for the sake of protecting the cosmere, which he accepted.
 This put him on the radar of the [[Night Brigade\|Night Brigade]], who began to hunt him down across the cosmere.
 The process also left him with what he described as a "torment": any attempt to hurt another person would cause his muscles to lock up, leaving him temporarily helpless.